 (1.5 credits) This course focuses on developing competitive advantage by creating customer value.
 An understanding of customer relationships and their strategic implications is developed within the context of competitor and value-chain relationships.
 Emphasis is placed on developing an understanding of the analytical and managerial decision tools for creating competitive advantage, and the similarities and differences in domestic and global marketing.
-Required core course in the MBA-GM Program.
+This course is a required core course in the MBA-GM Program and not available to MA/MS students.